stackrox/dev-docs/docs/knowledge-base/[BE] Debugging-go-code-running-in-Kubernetes.md

 - Update your GoLand.
     <a href="https://www.jetbrains.com/toolbox-app/" class="external-link">JetBrains Toolbox</a>
     is a good tool for this.
-The GoLand support for debugging is relatively new and stability fixes usually come with new IDE releases.
+GoLand's support for debugging is relatively new, and stability fixes usually come with new IDE releases.

-- After you disconnect GoLand (or it gets disconnected because of process crash, etc.) and then reconnect, sometimes it happens that GoLand does not stop on breakpoints even though you know it must.
+- After you disconnect GoLand (or it gets disconnected because of a process crash, etc.) and then reconnect, sometimes it happens that GoLand does not stop on breakpoints even though you know it must.
 I wasn’t able to trace the origin, but here’s what may help:

     - Restart GoLand via
         `File | Invalidate Caches… | Just Restart`.

 - Occasionally, when stepping through, the debugged process crashes